Greenray/idxCMS/README.md

 - discuss any of publications with other users;
 - create the catalog of files with their detailed description and the possibility to download;
 - create the simple photo gallery of several albums;
-- create the catalog of references;
+- create the catalog of references with illustrations;
 - organize the forum;
 - conduct a survey of visitors;
 - conduct the private correspondence with other users.